06th March 2020

-Knowledge and skills are intertwined.
-They are also mutually beneficial.
+Knowledge and skills are intertwined, need to be sequenced properly and are mutually beneficial.
 Research indicates that children become more proficient learners when they develop metacognitive and cognitive strategies, such as being able to retrieve and connect their knowledge (Muijs, 2020; Brown, Roediger and McDaniel, 2014).
 Likewise, when children develop the skill of reading, they can access and build a wider knowledge base.

 Therefore, a curriculum that values and finds a balance between both skills and knowledge is the goal.
 Prioritising one over the other can create significant gaps in children’s learning.
 In fact, as Matthew Purves, Ofsted’s Deputy Director for Schools, says, to pitch one approach over the other creates a ‘false dichotomy’.

 So, should education be about getting children to know more facts?
 Or should it be about encouraging them to try things out and solve problems?
 Knowledge or skills?
 As we’ve seen, the answer is ‘both’.
-Knowledge and skills both have a purpose and the best curricula ensure the right balance between them.
+Knowledge and skills both have a purpose and the best curricula ensure the right balance and interplay between them.
 They are inseparable and, as Purves says, ‘intimately linked’.

-The trick is to design a curriculum that helps children to acquire the knowledge and skills that they need and then gives them opportunities to practice and apply them over time, in order to master them.
-For declarative knowledge, this includes regular retrieval and application, helping them to store and recall it from memory.
-For skills, it includes routinely practising and refining the skill.
-An outstanding curriculum is one that is designed with these opportunities and connections in place.
+The trick is to design a curriculum that helps children to acquire the knowledge in order to learn ever more complex skills, and then gives them opportunities to practice and apply them over time, in order to master them.
+This includes regular knowledge retrieval and application and revisiting and refining skills.
+An outstanding curriculum is one that is designed with these sequenced opportunities built into the progression model.

 At Cornerstones, we take a balanced approach to curriculum design and recognise the importance of both knowledge and skills in equipping children for their lives and future learning.
 The Cornerstones skills and knowledge framework that underpins all curriculum projects provides clear subject endpoints, giving schools the assurance of national curriculum coverage and progression.